Sonar-Demos/cpp-demo/README.md

 ### ⌨ Visual Studio Code

-Sonarlint can be acquired from the Extension Marketplace.
+You can acquire SonarLint from the Extension Marketplace.

 ![VSCode-marketplace](img/SL/VSCode-marketplace.png)